-- wholly ruin'd or extreamly damnified; eight thousand persons destroy'd and about eight hundred wounded; of which four hundred were digg'd out of the ruins, and many others miraculously preserved, translated from the Italian copy printed at Naples, by an eye-witness of those miserable ruins" (J.P., 1688).
-We scrutinized striking images such as Athanasius Kircher's cross-sections of the Earth (Kircher, 2015), previously met as disembodied images on the web (a very different experience from turning the pages of Mundus Subterraneus, first printed in Latin in 1665, in its published book form).
-Voices from the past included descriptions of the sensations and emotions engendered by moving ground, but also attempts to explain seismic activity, whether in terms of human wrongdoing and divine punishment or in terms of natural process.
+110 human wrongdoing and divine punishment or in terms of natural process.
 For the scientists amongst us, this brought home not only the differences in how science was conducted in previous centuries but also the resonances still perceptible with ideas held today.
-For those of us accustomed to the objects and setting of a rare books - collection, it was appreciable how the process of collaborative looking and reading differed from the sustained attention and 285 focused questions of personal research.
-As we all circulated amongst the works, pointing out aspects and reading out passages - some of us more drawn to human testimony, others to scientific thinking - we provided contexts and explanations drawn from our own disciplinary frameworks.
+For those of us accustomed to the objects and setting of a rare books collection, it was appreciable how the process of collaborative looking and reading differed from the sustained attention and focused questions of personal research.
+As we all circulated amongst the works, pointing out aspects and reading out passages - some of us more drawn to human testimony, sensations and emotions engendered by moving ground, but also attempts to explain seismic activity, whether in terms of

+115 others to scientific thinking - we provided contexts and explanations drawn from our own disciplinary frameworks.